Ada-Developers-Academy/daily-curriculum/topic_resources/ruby-102.md

 "-" * 40
 # => "----------------------------------------"

-"Bookis".reverse
+"Kari".reverse
-# => "sikooB"
+# => "iraK"

 "I'm thirty one characters long!".length
 # => 31
 ```

-Check out the [Documentation for String](http://www.ruby-doc.org/core-2.1.2/String.html) to see other things that you can do to a String
+Check out the [Documentation for String](http://www.ruby-doc.org/core-2.2.2/String.html) to see other things that you can do to a String

 #### Single or Double Quotes?
 Either work, they do have some differences, double quotes interpolate special characters and Ruby.